 That word, good, raises an important question.
 Does Man decide through brute power what is good and evil, or does God decree it from on high through His law?

 God says that Man’s righteousness is as filthy rags.
 He says that no man does good, no not one.
 He says that Man is lost and in need of salvation.
 Paul had this to say about unsaved people as he spoke of their condition prior to salvation:

 And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience— among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.
 (Eph 2:2)

-Here Paul paints a portrait of the Secular Humanist Man, who thinks that he is looking to himself for truth.
+Here Paul paints a portrait of the Secular Humanist man who thinks that he is looking to himself for truth.
 He will deny his condition even when his hands are drenched with his fellow man’s blood.
-In the end, man without Christ is doomed.
-But God, rich in His mercy, showed us a better way and provided for our salvation.
-He promised us a renewed mind, a mind ordered and centered on Himself, His law, His righteousness and His love.
-Unlike the City of Man, God’s yoke is not burdensome, but He promises a yoke that is light.
-I therefore beseech you, dear children, to choose the narrow gate early, and to have faith in your God to walk along the narrow path that lies beyond.
+In the final analysis, however, man without Christ is doomed.
+But God, rich in His mercy, showed us the way and provided for our salvation so that we can walk in it.
+He promised us a renewed mind, a mind ordered around, and centered on, himself, His law, His righteousness and His love.
+Unlike the City of Man, God’s yoke is not burdensome but light.
+I, therefore, beseech you, dear children, to choose the narrow gate early, and to have faith in your God, and to walk along the narrow path that lies beyond.
 Trials are a part of life, one way or the other, except that on the narrow path they are not in vain.

-I pray that you would see the preachers and proselytisers that come your way for what they are.
-I pray that you would see the pain and misery that their path will lead to in this life, and the eternal damnation that it leads to in the next.
+I pray that you would see the humanist preachers who come your way for what they are.
+I pray that you will be able to see the pain and misery that their path leads to in this life, and the eternal damnation that it leads to in the next.
 May the eyes of your hearts be opened, and may a mantle of discernment rest on you.